 Directions and Transportation

 Directions and more information about Samish are available here.
 Note that there is no public transportation all the way to Samish Island.
-You may find our carpool site and ride board helpful in setting up rideshares and carpools.
+You may find our carpool site helpful in setting up rideshares and carpools.

 Samish "Campground" does not require camping.
 There are two types of cabins available: rustic cabins, which are simple plywood cabins built in the 1950's - they have heat, beds, and share campground bathroom buildings; and e-cabins, which are modern motel-level buildings where two units share a bathroom.